Select the grade your student is in to view ways to support them.

 Preparing to Enter Montana’s Schools

-The Montana University System (MUS) website helps parents understand what steps their student can take in high school to become college ready.
+The Montana University System (MUS) website helps parent/guardians understand what steps their student can take in high school to become college ready.
 MUS provides information on schools within the MUS system, helps you understand tuition costs, and provides information on scholarships and fee waivers.

 Applying for Financial Aid